decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

   "created_time": 1516269022,
   "expires_time": 1516385931,
   "body": {
+    "message_type_specific_attribute": "and its value",
-    "messagespecificattribute": "and its value"
+    "another_attribute": "and its value"
   }
 }
 ```

 ### Message Headers

 A **DIDComm plaintext message** conveys most of its application-level data inside a JSON `body` object that is a direct child of the message root.
 The structure inside `body` is predicted by the value of the message's `type` attribute, and varies according to the definition of the protocol-specific message in question.
-Each `type` of message will have its own `body`.
+Each `type` of message will have its own schema for `body`.

 However, some attributes are common to many different message types.
 When metadata about a message means the same thing regardless of context, and when it is susceptible to generic rather than message-specific handling, that metadata can be placed in **headers**.
 Headers are siblings of `body` and may be added to any message type.
 They are encrypted and decrypted (and/or signed and verified) along with `body` and therefore have an identical audience.

 Headers in DIDComm Messaging are intended to be extensible in much the same way that headers in HTTP or SMTP are extensible.
 A few headers are predefined:

 - **id** - REQUIRED.
 Message ID.
 The `id` attribute value MUST be unique to the sender, across all messages they send.
+Because message IDs may be used in URIs, they must consist of only ASCII that does not need percent encoding, and they arecompared with an algorithm that ignores case and punctuation.

 - **type** - REQUIRED.
 A URI that associates the `body` of a plaintext message with a published and versioned schema.
 Useful for message handling in application-level protocols.
 The `type` attribute value MUST be a valid [Message Type URI](protocols.md#message-type-uri), that when resolved gives human readable information about the message category.
 The attribute's value SHOULD predict the structure and content conventions in the `body` of the message.